barbraparrish120/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, this translates to writing clean, maintainable code that solves problems effectively without unnecessary complexity.
 Strive for clarity and modularity in your programs, as they are key to long-term success and adaptability in an ever-evolving technological landscape."

 In practice, this means choosing straightforward algorithms, using descriptive variable names, minimizing dependencies, commenting your code thoughtfully, and adhering to established design patterns and principles like SOLID or KISS (Keep It Simple, Stupid).
 Remember, you write code not only for computers to execute but also for other developers (including future you) to read and understand easily.

+# 2024-03-01
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying actual bottlenecks.
+Remember that code should not just be efficient but also understandable and evolvable."

+This quote by computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimization in the early stages of development.
+It's a reminder to programmers to prioritize clarity, readability, and maintainability over blindly chasing performance gains without evidence.